Can You Use Gas Drops and Gripe Water Together? Answered!

 Gas drops are an FDA-regulated medicine.
 This means that gas drops are tested for safety and quality at a federal level.

 The active ingredient in gas drops is simethicone, which relieves pressure and symptoms caused by excess gas.
-It does so by breaking up gas bubbles in the body.
-However, studies question the efficacy of gas relief drops.

 Uses